Dr. Jim Webber

 Oct 2010 – Present London

-I discovered Neo4j and graph databases quite by accident while working at ThoughtWorks, but the way they work seemed so natural to me that I became involved initially as an open source contributor.
+I discovered Neo4j and graph databases while working at ThoughtWorks, but the way they work seemed so natural to me that I became involved initially as an open source contributor.
 As Neo4j gained ground commercially, I moved over to the company full time as Chief Scientist and executive manager.
-Initially I lead the engineering team delivering the early versions of the database product, then worked for a long time building fault tolerance into clustering for the Neo4j database, and latterly I have split my time between working with academia on the next generation of transaction support for graphs, taking care of Neo4j’s customers and community, and penning books and talks to help grow Neo4j’s market.
+Initially I lead the engineering team delivering the early versions of the database product, then worked for a long time building fault tolerance into clustering for the Neo4j database, and latterly I have split my time between working with academia on the next generation of transaction support for graphs, taking care of Neo4j’s customers and community, and authoring books and talks to help grow Neo4j’s market.

 Responsibilities included: